ygorbalves/fft-dft-package/README.md

 # fourier_transforms

-The package fourier_transforms is used to:
-	- Fast Fourier Transform (FFT)
-	- Discrete Fourier Transform (DFT)
+The package fourier_transforms is used to realize Fast Fourier Transform (FFT) and Discrete Fourier Transform (DFT).

 ## Installation